manzurola/aligner/README.md

 Determine the minimal Edit path between two lists (source and target).

-This is a Java implementation of a configurable [Damerau Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) aligner, inspired by [Errant by Chris Bryant](https://github.com/chrisjbryant/errant/blob/master/errant/alignment.py) and [diff_match_patch by Neil Fraser](https://github.com/google/diff-match-patch).
+This is a Java implementation of a parameterizable [Damerau Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) aligner, inspired by [Errant by Chris Bryant](https://github.com/chrisjbryant/errant/blob/master/errant/alignment.py) and [diff_match_patch by Neil Fraser](https://github.com/google/diff-match-patch).

 I'm using it for annotating grammar mistakes in parallel texts and for speech pronunciation assessment.